Don’t you hate making a decision and buying something just to realize that there was an easier or better way to do the same job?

 Manufacturers call plug-in modules a variety of things.
 But, for the sake of our discussion, I’ll just be calling them “smart plugs” since they plug into your existing outlets and offer smart features.

-Let’s take a look at when you don’t want to use a smart outlet:
+Let’s take a look at when you don’t want to use smart outlets:

 1. You Aren’t Sure Which Device You Want to Automate